 Chris was previously a Chief Instructor for Roco Rescue, serving in that capacity since 2012.
 Prior to that, he was an instructor and a standby rescue team member dating back to 2004.
 Up until his appointment as Director of Training in 2020, Chris worked full-time for Albuquerque Fire Rescue, achieving the rank of lieutenant and serving as Technical Rescue Program Manager, where he oversaw a broad range of training sub-specialties for the department’s varied technical rescue needs.

-Chris is a self-proclaimed technical rescue “geek.”
-In addition to graduating from the National Fire Academy’s Special Operations Program Management course, he also is SPRAT Level II certified, is an ITRA qualified instructor and assessor, is a technical rescue trainer at Sandia National Labs, and developed the curriculum and teaches fire science at Central New Mexico Community College.
+Chris is a self-proclaimed “technical rescue geek.”
+In addition to graduating from the National Fire Academy’s Special Operations Program Management course, he also is SPRAT Level II certified, an ITRA qualified instructor and assessor, technical rescue trainer for a National Lab, and has taught fire science at Central New Mexico Community College.

 Chris lives in Albuquerque, New Mexico, with his wife and two teenage daughters.